mazewalker/lifesim/README.md

 # Life Cell Simulator

-The Life Cell Simulator is a Python implementation of Conway's Game of Life, supporting both **graphical (Pygame)** and **text-based (CLI)** modes.
+The Life Cell Simulator is a Python implementation of Conway's Game of Life, supporting both graphical (Pygame) and text-based (CLI) modes.
 The program can dynamically switch between modes or fall back to the text-only version if the graphical mode cannot be started.

 ---

 ## Features

 ### General
-- Implements Conway's Game of Life rules.
+- Implements Conway's Game of Life rules
-- Supports **graphical (GUI)** mode using **Pygame** for a visual experience.
+- Supports graphical (GUI) mode using Pygame for a visual experience
-- Includes **text-only (CLI)** mode for environments where graphical mode is unavailable.
+- Includes text-only (CLI) mode for environments where graphical mode is unavailable
-- Falls back to CLI mode automatically if GUI mode fails, with a user notification.
+- Falls back to CLI mode automatically if GUI mode fails, with a user notification
-- Keyboard controls for interaction in GUI mode.
+- Interactive controls in both modes
+- Random initial grid generation by default

 ### Graphical Mode (GUI)
-- Displays live and dead cells as colored squares in a window.
+- Displays live and dead cells as colored squares in a window
-- Adjustable grid size and cell size via arguments.
+- Adjustable grid size and cell size via arguments
 - Interactive controls:
-  - `SPACE`: Pause/unpause simulation.
+  - `SPACE`: Pause/unpause simulation
-  - `R`: Reset grid with random live cells.
+  - `R`: Reset grid with random live cells
-  - `C`: Clear the grid (all cells dead).
+  - `C`: Clear the grid (all cells dead)
-  - `UP/DOWN ARROWS`: Adjust simulation speed.
+  - `UP/DOWN ARROWS`: Adjust simulation speed
-  - Close the window or press `ESC` to exit.
+  - Close the window or press `ESC` to exit

 ### Text-Only Mode (CLI)
 - Renders the grid using ASCII characters:
-  - `#` for live cells.
+  - `#` for live cells
-  - `.` for dead cells.
+  - `.` for dead cells
-- Dynamically updates the grid in the terminal.
+- Dynamically updates the grid in the terminal
-- Adjustable speed and grid size via arguments.
+- Interactive controls:
+  - `SPACE`: Pause/unpause simulation
+  - `ENTER`: Add a new live cell at a random location
-- Press `Ctrl+C` to exit the simulation.
+  - `Ctrl+C`: Exit the simulation
+- Status display showing current simulation state

 ---

 ## Requirements

 - Python 3.6 or higher
-- **Pygame** (for GUI mode)
+- Pygame (for GUI mode)

 To install Pygame, run:
 ```bash
 pip install pygame
 ```

-# Life Simulator Usage Guide

 ## Running the Simulator